Wilk42/callback_modules/README.md

 Make the default plugin more readable

 Changes:
 When the dump results is called, added an indent of 4.
 This seems to make the output multi line instead of a single line, and making it easier to read, along with indenting the output.
 This was borrowed from the minimalist callback plugin.

+### Research Doc ###
+Contains information about what each method in ansible callback does.
+Hoping to update this and use as a reference for others looking to make their own callback modules.